Covid-19: Increase in close contact from April 5th ‘likely to lead to fourth wave’

 Prof Philip Nolan, chair of the Nphet Irish Epidemiological Modelling Advisory Group said the rollout of the vaccination programme was expected to ‘begin to suppress transmission’ of the virus from the middle of May.
 File photograph: Colin Keegan/Collins Dublin

+A significant increase in close social contact after April 5th would be “highly likely” to cause a fourth wave of Covid-19, a National Public Health Emergency Team expert has said.

-The Covid-19 situation at present is “stable but precarious” as the country hovers around 500 new cases a day, Prof Philip Nolan said.
+Prof Philip Nolan said the Covid-19 situation at present was “stable but precarious” as the country hovers around 500 new cases a day.

-Prof Nolan, chair of the National Public Health Emergency Team’s modelling group, said the current R-number, which is the average amount of people an infected person passes the virus onto, stood between 1 and 1.3.
+Prof Nolan, chair of Nphet’s modelling group, told a press briefing the current R-number, which is the average amount of people an infected person passes the virus onto, stood between 1 and 1.3.

 “It doesn’t seem to be getting worse, but unfortunately, it doesn’t seem to be getting better,” he said.